Alberta-Geological-Survey/depth-to-bedrock/README.md

 downloading the SAGA-GIS binary from [Sourceforge](https://sourceforge.net/projects/saga-gis/) and then adding the path to the SAGA installation directory to PATH.
+A more complete install of QGIS including SAGA will also get you the saga_cmd.exe executable.
+For example:/ C:\Program Files\QGIS 3.28.12\apps\saga\saga_cmd.exe.

 In addition, the project automatically downloads the required remote sensing datasets.
 To download the MODIS data, a free NASA Earthdata